Aswan Travel Guide

 Shopping

-There is plenty of shopping to be done in the various markets of Aswan, from looking for shoes and clothes to seeking out choice jewellery and leather goods.
-Sharia as-Souq is a popular market in Aswan, where the touts have a reputation for being less pushy than in most of Egypt.
-Haggling is the best way to get the cheapest price, and it is wise to be cautious when buying jewellery, as many fake pieces can be mistaken as authentic.
+There's plenty of shopping to be done in the various markets of Aswan, from looking for shoes and clothes to seeking out choice jewellery and leather goods.
+Sharia as-Souq is a popular market where the touts have a reputation for being less pushy than in most of Egypt.
+Haggling is the best way to get the cheapest price, and it's wise to be cautious when buying jewellery, as many fake pieces can be mistaken as authentic.

 Restaurants

-There is endless appeal in dining on the edge of the Nile.
+There's timeless appeal in dining on the edge of the Nile.
 Aswan fully capitalises on this with numerous riverfront restaurants and even floating restaurants.
-There is traditional Egyptian fare available of course (and Egyptian fare tends to be cheap and plentiful) but also a lot of international cuisine.
+Traditional Egyptian fare is available, of course (and Egyptian fare tends to be cheap and plentiful), but there's also a lot of international cuisine.
 The 1902 Restaurant, in the Old Cataract Hotel, is reminiscent of an ancient tomb and serves French cuisine and local fish.
-It played host to such dignitaries as Winston Churchill and King Edward VII's brother on its opening night and is still one of the top restaurants in Aswan.
+It played host to dignitaries such as Winston Churchill and King Edward VII's brother on its opening night and is still one of the top restaurants in Aswan.

 Nightlife

-Aswan's nightlife can't compete with Cairo or Luxor's, but there is plenty of fun on offer nonetheless.
+Aswan's nightlife can't compete with Cairo or Luxor's, but there's plenty of fun on offer nonetheless.
 Night shows are popular in the city and the dramatic light and sound shows are a good introduction to Egyptian folklore and history.
-There are regular live music performances on offer and night cruises on the Nile also make for lovely after-dark activities.
-There are many more conventional nightlife options though, with bars and pubs and even the odd disco to investigate.
+There are regular live music performances, and night cruises on the Nile also make for lovely after-dark activities.
+There are many more conventional nightlife options, though, such as bars, pubs and even the odd disco to investigate.

 Holiday activities